dividebysandwich/rusty-pipes/readme.md

 * Polyphony limited only by CPU power
 * MIDI controlled
 * On-the-fly configurable MIDI channel mapping
+* MIDI mappings can be quickly saved into one of 10 slots and recalled
+* MIDI mappings are saved to disk for each organ (by name)
 * MIDI file playback

 ## Missing features / Limitations / Known Issues

-* Will not work well on HDDs or slow SDDs (little can be done about that)
+* Will not work well on HDDs or slow SSDs (little can be done about that)
 * Support for different manuals and switches
 * Does not work as a plugin in DAWs